aws-samples/aws-saas-factory-bootcamp/Lab2.md

 The first step in making our service multi-tenant aware is to implement a partitioning model where we can persist data from multiple tenants in our single DynamoDB database.
 We'll also need to inject tenant context into our REST requests and leverage this context for each of our CRUD operations.

-To make this work, will also need a different configuration for our DynamoDB database, introducing a tenant identifier as the partition key.
+To make this work, will need a different configuration for our DynamoDB database, introducing a tenant identifier as the partition key.
 We'll also need a new version of our service that accepts a tenant identifier in each of the REST methods and applies it as it accesses DynamoDB tables.

 The steps that follow will take you through the process of adding these capabilities to the product manager service:

 **Step 1** - For this iteration, we'll need a new version of our service.
 While we won't modify the code directly, we'll take a quick look at how the code changes to support data partitioning.
 Open our product manager server.js file in our Cloud9 IDE.
-In Cloud9, navigate to `Lab2/Part2/app/source/product-manager/src`, right-click `server.js` and click **Open**.
+In Cloud9, navigate to `Lab2/Part2/product-manager/`, right-click `server.js` and click **Open**.

 <p align="center"><img src="./images/lab2/part2/cloud9_open_script.png" alt="Lab 2 Part 2 Step 1 Cloud9 Open Script"/></p>